ofaura/Resonance-Engine/README.md

 # Game engine instructions:

+## Audio
+  - The game object "helicopter" is dynamic and can be moved with the arrows.
+  - In all audio sources you can control the volume.
+And there are buttons for Playing, Pausing/Resuming and Stopping the audio.
 ## File:
   - Quit: to quit the application
   - Open FBX : To Open any of the 3 fbx we have as samples.